MicrosoftDocs/patterns-practices/patterns-practices/reference/singleactiveregion-activate-method-mspp-regions.md

 Remarks
 -------

-<span id="remarksToggle"></span>If there is an active view before calling this method, that view will be deactivated automatically.
+If there is an active view before calling this method, that view will be deactivated automatically.

 See Also
 --------